bbauska/meta-react-basics/README.md

   alt="."
   width="30%" />
 </p>
-One thing to keep in mind and something that is often overlooked by React beginners is that a prop doesn't always have to pass state.
+<p>One thing to keep in mind and something that is often overlooked by React beginners is that a prop doesn't always have to pass state.
 In addition to state, JavaScript values and functions can also be passed to the child component.
-It's still data but it's props data rather than state data.
+It's still data but it's props data rather than state data.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s20-f.
 (194) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->